-The Internet has changed the way people approach real estate investing.
-Selling a home, in particular, has become more convoluted than in the past.
-There is a growing disconnect between homeowners and real estate agents.
-Is it better to list a property by yourself, or enlist the help of a professional agent?
+A growing disconnect between homeowners and real estate agents is among the biggest changes happening in real estate investing.
+Many find themselves asking: Is it better to list a property by yourself or enlist the help of a professional agent?

-To this day, real estate agents have yet to become obsolete.
-In fact, it is hard to imagine that their services will ever not be needed.
-They simply offer too much value to the average homeowner.
+To this day, real estate agents have yet to become obsolete, and it is hard to imagine that their services will ever not be needed.
+They offer too much value to the average homeowner.

-For starters, their negotiating skills and knowledge of local markets will always help sellers receive the most money for their property.
-Homeowners that take on the task of selling a home could risk losing money with one single mishap.
+For starters, their negotiating skills and local market expertise will always help sellers receive the most money for their property.
+Homeowners that take on the task of selling a home could lose money with one single mishap.
 At the very least, the buyer’s agent may talk down the price.
 Any number of things could go wrong without a professional agent to represent your side of a transaction.

 Outside of selling a home for its maximum value, agents have the potential to sell faster.
 In addition to marketing campaigns, there is a good chance they already have a competent buyers list.
 The right agent could have a buyer in place before the home is officially up for sale.

-There is no questioning that a good real estate agent is worth their weight in gold, especially for those in the investing industry, but there are a few trends that warrant your attention.
-The advent of the Internet and For Sale By Owner (FSBO) sites are looking to carve out a niche for a select population of sellers.
+There is no questioning that a good real estate agent is worth their weight in gold, especially for those in the investing industry, but a few trends warrant your attention.
+Specifically, the advent of For Sale by Owner (FSBO) sites is beginning to carve out a niche among a select population of sellers.

-According to a survey conducted for Redfin, approximately 17 percent of homebuyers in the last two years didn’t feel the need to enlist the services of a real estate agent.
+According to a survey conducted for Redfin, approximately 17 percent of homebuyers in the last two years didn’t feel the need to enlist a real estate agent’s services.
 The same survey, made possible by SurveyMonkey Audience, identified an increasing trend in discounted commissions.
-Of those homeowners that did use an agent to purchase a home, one-third said their agent offered incentives in the form of a refund or savings in excess of $500.
+Of the homeowners who did use an agent to purchase a home, one-third said their agent offered incentives in the form of a refund or savings excess of $500.

-According to data provided by ForSaleByOwner.com, about half of all homeowners in America would toy with the notion of selling their home without the help of a Realtor.
-At the same time, 55 percent of Millennials acknowledged that they would like to use the “for sale be owner” sales model to list their home.
+According to data provided by ForSaleByOwner, about half of all homeowners in America would consider selling their home without the help of a Realtor.
+At the same time, 55 percent of Millennials acknowledged that they would like to use the “for sale by owner” sales model to list their home.

 “Today [sellers] can quickly understand market conditions by using free online pricing tools, reviewing recently sold homes and homes currently for sale online without the help of an agent,” said Edwards.